 Special Capital Reserve Fund.
 The Act permits the issuance of special obligation securities of the University which may be further secured with one or more State supported reserve funds to be known as Special Capital Reserve Funds or a debt service reserve fund.
-The 2022 Bonds is the eighth series of Special Obligation Bonds issued by the University but only one series, its Student Fee Revenue Bonds, 1998 Series A (the "1998 Bonds"), was secured by a Special Capital Reserve Fund.
+Including the 2023 Bonds, to date, the University has issued nine series of Special Obligation Bonds but only one series, its Student Fee Revenue Bonds, 1998 Series A (the "1998 Bonds"), was secured by a Special Capital Reserve Fund.
 None of the 1998 Bonds remain outstanding as of the date of this Official Statement.
 See Appendix A - "UNIVERSITY FINANCES - University Indebtedness."
-A Special Capital Reserve Fund is not available to secure the 2022 Bonds or any other bonds of the University.
+A Special Capital Reserve Fund is not available to secure the 2023 Bonds or any other bonds of the University.